 - Knows some upper- and lowercase letters, and understands that letters stand for sounds (“B makes the buh sound”)

-- Can recognize his name and some familiar words in signs around them (such as “stop”)
+- Can recognize his name and some familiar words on signs (such as “stop”)

 - Can identify whether or not two words rhyme, or whether they start with the same sound